 If you have tonsillitis that's caused by a viral infection, such as the common cold or flu, your symptoms may be milder.

-If your tonsillitis is caused by a bacterial infection, such as a streptococcal infection, it's likely that your symptoms will be more severe.
-Your tonsils will be swollen, your throat will be very sore and you may have a fever.
-You may also have bad breath.
+If your tonsillitis is caused by a bacterial infection, such as a streptococcal infection, it's likely that your symptoms will be more severe and you may also have bad breath.

 It's difficult to tell just by looking at a person's throat whether they have tonsillitis as a result of a virus or a bacterial infection.
 Tests are needed to confirm this.